Nurul Haque Nur: Activism

+Nur greeting President Mohammed Shahabuddin on the Victory Day of Bangladesh in 2024.

-In 2018, Nur became a joint-convenor of Bangladesh Sadharan Chhatra Adhikar Sangrakshan Parishad, which led the Quota Reform Movement 2018.
-On 30 June 2018, he was beaten in front of the Dhaka University Central Library, with university teachers helping him.
+In 2018, Nur became a joint-convenor of Bangladesh Chhatra Odhikar Parishad, which led the 2018 Bangladesh quota reform movement.
+On 30 June 2018, he was beaten in front of the Dhaka University Central Library.
 Members of Bangladesh Chhatra League were involved in this incident.
 None of attackers were held responsible for their actions.

-Nur greeting President Mohammad Shahabuddin on the Victory Day of Bangladesh in 2024.

 In 2019, Nur was elected as the vice president of DUCSU.
 He frequently led protests against various issues in Bangladesh, among them protests for demanding the fair price of paddy for farmers, demanding the repeal of affiliation of seven college from University of Dhaka, demanding justice for Nusrat, and justice for Abrar.

 Apart from national issues, Nur also raised voices for international issues.
 In particular, he protested the controversial acts CAA and NRC passed by Indian parliament.
 On 22 December 2018, he gave a rally at the pedestal of the Raju sculpture of Dhaka University in the solidarity of the students protesting against the citizenship amendment law of India and national citizenship registration.
 At that rally, the leaders of the Muktujuddah Manch (freedom fight stage) a clash when they tried to stop.
 Many of his fellow activists were beaten to hospital.
 In protest of this attack, Nur and his organization decided to block a higher study seminar that was organized in support from the Indian Embassy of Bangladesh.
 However, the attack on Nur and his fellow members continues.
 The most heinous attack happened on 23 December.
 On that day, Nur and his fellow activists were attacked by the members of Muktujuddah Manch at the DUCSU.
 Two of his fellow activists were thrown from the roof by the attackers.
 Many of the activists were taken to ICU; Tuhin Farabi was taken to life support.
 Nur and his brother were also injured severely.
 On 24 December 2019, police filed a case against Shahbag police station and arrested the then general secretary of the Muktijuddah Manch Yasin Arafat Turi and the office secretary Mehedi Hasan Shanto on charges of involvement in the attack.
 In the same year, 2019, Nur was attacked seven times in different movements.